EMMEI96/HFS-harmonic_file_synthesizer/README.md

 Using the convolution with a file and wisely playing with the dry/wet allows to create pads with a constant note or different sound features.

-When using filter knobs with midilearn, the changement of values has to be slow, unless the software won't follow up fluidly.
+When using filter knobs with midilearn while playing, the changement of values has to be slow, unless the software won't follow up fluidly.

 ## 2.WaveSurfer